-Ireland is one of the world’s most attractive destinations for foreign businessmen if taking into consideration all subsidiaries opened so far by large international corporations.
+Ireland is one of the world’s most attractive destinations for foreign businessmen if taking into consideration all the subsidiaries opened so far by large international corporations.
 In 2013 alone, Ireland registered about 170 new investments from FDI (foreign direct investment) companies.

-The technology sector is one of the most attractive industries in Ireland mostly due to the collaboration between IBEC (Irish Business and Employers Confederation) and the ISA (Irish Software Association).
+The technology sector is one of the most attractive industries in Ireland mostly due to the collaboration between IBEC (Irish Business and Employers’ Confederation) and the ISA (Irish Software Association).
 The two agencies have worked together to develop a strategy to attract international corporations that have opened companies in Ireland.

 Ireland is currently the second largest exporter of computer and IT services worldwide.
 Other than the workforce, the open economy and the taxation system has allowed Ireland to attract 8 of the 10 largest IT companies in the world that have set up subsidiaries and branch offices in Ireland.
 The IT&C industry in Ireland provides more than 50 billion euros per year from exports to the country’s economy.

 The PharmaChem industry comprises both local and foreign companies in Ireland.
 Currently, this industry account for over 20,000 employees in more than 100 Irish companies.
-Considering the new global environment that poses significant challenges, the Government has created a very advantageous tax regime in order to attract key-players in the sector that would further reinvest their profits in the manufacturing and research and development industries in Ireland.
+Considering the new global environment that poses significant challenges, the government has created a very advantageous tax regime in order to attract key-players in the sector that would further reinvest their profits in the manufacturing and research and development (R&D) industries in Ireland.

 The PharmaChem field in Ireland is attractive to foreign investors as a direct consequence of the skilled workforce available here, as theIrish employees operating in this industry put the country on the fourth global rank in terms of their professional development.

 Investors who are taking into consideration the procedure ofIreland company formation can access a set of funding schemes provided by the Irish institutions (such as Enterprise Ireland) for the increase of the R&D activities.